zydezu/mpvconfig/README.md

 ### 2025-01-14

-- FEAT: create `detectdualsubs.lua` that detects if there are two existing subtitles, one being an original and the other being a translation (eg: English and Japanese subtitles) and displays them both on screen
+- FEAT: create `detectdualsubs.lua` that detects if there are two existing subtitles, one being an original script and the other being a translation (eg: English and Japanese subtitles) and displays them both on screen

 ### 2025-01-10